Op Art Movement

 “Exhibition of Galerie Mitterrand” by Peter Kogler: Immersive Environments in Op Art

-Peter Kogler, known for his pioneering work in immersive environments, crafted “Exhibition of Galerie Mitterrand” as a testament to the transformative power of Op art installations.
+Peter Kogler, known for his pioneering work in immersive environments, crafted “Exhibition of Galerie Mitterrand” as a testament to the entrancing power of Op art installations.
 This work, created in collaboration with Galerie Mitterrand, transforms gallery spaces into optical wonderlands, where walls become undulating canvases that challenge traditional notions of perspective.

 “Zebras” by Victor Vasarely (1938): Early Explorations in Optical Illusion